isorna/dfc/special-rules.md

 _These ships feature undersized and underpowered drives, but are configured specifically for the orbital defence role._

-Monitors may not usre Course Change or Max Thrust special orders.
+Monitors may not use Course Change or Max Thrust special orders.
 Weapons fired by Monitords suffer no Lock penalty for firing between Low and High Orbit.

 ### Open